Community Solar – A Comprehensive Guide

 With community solar growing rapidly in the United States, we hope to provide an educational resource to provide answers to any questions on the subject.
 For this reason, we’ve put together this comprehensive guide to cover everything there is to know about community solar.

-Simply put, community solar 1 can be defined as “a solar power installation that accepts capital from and provides output credit and tax benefits to individual and other investors.”
+Simply put, community solar 1 can be defined as “a solar energy installation in which users can pay to receive output credits and tax benefits.”
 In this sense, community solar is essentially a group of people sharing the electricity generated by harvesting solar energy.

 Community solar has adopted many official and unofficial monikers.
-Other names for community solar developments include:
+Other names include:

-Of course with so many names and the ability to be built anywhere the sun shines, community solar projects come in all shapes and sizes.
+Of course, with so many names and the ability to be built anywhere the sun shines, solar farm projects come in all shapes and sizes.
 In the United States, there is a fairly large chance that there is a community solar garden somewhere near you.

 In most cases, a government, private company, non-profit, or utility will install arrays of solar panels and offer individuals a chance to essentially lease energy from the solar farm, rather than using traditional utility electricity.
 Otherwise, many shared solar projects are cooperatively owned power plants for members of a designated community (i.e. housing development or city).